-The Funds are open-ended investment funds domiciled in New Zealand and established in Wellington under a Master Trust Deed issued 1 December 2016 and Scheme Establishment Deeds supplemental to the Trust Deed, dated 28 June 2018.
-Each Fund was established on the date of its Scheme Establishment Deed and will terminate in accordance with the provisions of the Trust Deed.
+The Funds are open-ended investment funds domiciled in New Zealand and established in Wellington under a Master Trust Deed issued 1 December 2016, a Scheme Establishment Deed supplemental to the Trust Deed dated 28 June 2018, and Fund Establishment Deeds dated 28 June 2018 and 27 September 2024.
+Each Fund was established on the date of its Fund Establishment Deed and will terminate in accordance with the provisions of the Trust Deed.

-The principal activity of the Funds is investment, either via investments in other managed funds or holding investments directly.
+The principal activity of the Funds is investment, either via investments in other managed funds or holding investments directly